 How is Myofascial Release Applied?

 Myofascial Release involves direct contact with the skin without the use of lotion or oil.
 This contact allows for a fascia connection without gliding on the surface of the skin.
 Myofascial Release includes compression techniques and passive stretching.
-Typically the client is laying down on a massage table (face up or face down), but also can be done while seated or in standing.
+Typically the client is laying down on a massage table (face up, face down, or side-lying), but also can be done while seated or in standing.
 It is best to wear/bring workout clothing such as shorts and a t-shirt or tank top.
 Usually men wear shorts with or without a t-shirt, and women usually wear shorts and a tank top or sports bra.
 But you can wear whatever is comfortable for you.
 We can also use a drape during your session if you wish to be covered.
 Please do not apply any lotion or oil to your skin immediately prior to your session.

 Is Myofascial Release Painful?
 How Will I Feel After the Session?